 Even the join and seam lines are well done and blend well into the model.

 Obviously, I won't tell you which one is the best one to buy.
 But like the Akira class, this is yet another ship that shows why Eaglemoss has become a very good contender in the small scale starship manufacturers.
-Here we are, yet again, with another new ship that has never been produced before, AND it is very well made.
+Once again, Eaglemoss has given us another new ship that has never been produced before, AND it is very well made.
+If you are a fan of star Trek alien ships, then this one is a must for your collection.

 Every once in a while, I'll have a little extra stuff to share with you that sort of fits in with my comparison articles.